Award-winning cardiac care in Denver, CO

 Cardiac catheterization lab

-In our cardiac catheterization lab, we offer cardiac caths and electrophysiology (EP) procedures.
-EP procedures or studies, like angiograms, are performed to examine the electrical system of your heart.
+In our cardiac catheterization lab, we offer heart screening, cardiac caths and electrophysiology (EP) procedures.
+Electrophysiology procedures or studies, like angiograms, are performed to examine the electrical system of your heart.
 Our outpatient cath lab team provides excellent care and takes pride in superior cardiac skills.
 Outpatient procedures generally do not require an overnight stay at the hospital.

 To learn more about our outpatient cath lab services, call (303) 788-4130.